 Another angle is that the instrument was devised for a special purpose, something to do with bell ringing and, in particular, change-ringing.
 For example, Eric Halfpenny (see References) offers a suggestion as to the origin of the instrument which he admits is 'quite unsubstantiated':

 This is the final sentence of Halfpenny's article and he is ending with a flourish.
-The question is what does, or what could, 'some form of mnemonic upon which changes might be worked out audibly and visually' actually mean?
+But this raises the question: what does, or what could, 'some form of mnemonic upon which changes might be worked out audibly and visually' actually mean?
 No musical instrument can be of any assistance for the mathematics of change ringing and any musical instrument can play sequences of notes.

 The connection of the swung zither instruments (bell harp, English harp, fairy bells) with bell ringing and change ringing is probably much simpler.
 A swung zither is an instrument that isn't a bell or collection of bells but evokes the sounds of church bells.
 Listeners may either sneer at this or accept its fancifulness.
 The bell harp, unlike other musical instruments, explicitly invites the sympathetic listener to hear the instrument as church bells ringing.
 The player is simply offering a little soundscape or auditory 'glimpse' of chimes and peals and changes.